jtriley2p/drone-id/README.md

 - Leave empty lines between expressions (where reasonable) to avoid dense clusters of code.
 - Reasonably express variable names: sometimes they're tool long, but we optimize for readability.
 - De-nest where possible: the squint test should show reasonably flat code.
-- Prefer over-documentation: a variable's purpose or layout should not be ambigious.
+- Prefer over-documentation: a variable's purpose or layout should not be ambiguous.
 - Reasonably minimize magic values: scope consts to their appropriate types.
 - Reasonably minimize indirection: repeat yourself for readability's sake.